 Morphine pharmacokinetics have been reported to be significantly altered in patients with cirrhosis.
 Start these patients with a lower than normal dosage of Morphine Sulfate Injection and titrate slowly while monitoring for signs of respiratory depression, sedation, and hypotension [see Clinical Pharmacology (12.3)].

 Morphine pharmacokinetics are altered in patients with renal failure.
 Start these patients with a lower than normal dosage of Morphine Sulfate Injection and titrate slowly while monitoring for signs of respiratory depression, sedation, and hypotension [see Clinical Pharmacology (12.3)].

 Drug Abuse and Dependence

-The pure opioid antagonist naloxone is a specific antidote to respiratory depression resulting from opioid overdose.
-Since the duration of reversal is expected to be less than the duration of action of morphine sulfate injection, carefully monitor the patient until spontaneous respiration is reliably reestablished.
-If the response to opioid antagonists is sub-optimal or only brief in nature, administer additional antagonist as directed by the manufacturer of the product.
+Because the duration of opioid reversal is expected to be less than the duration of action of morphine in Morphine Sulfate Injection, carefully monitor the patient until spontaneous respiration is reliably reestablished.
+If the response to an opioid antagonist is suboptimal or only brief in nature, administer additional antagonist as directed by the product’s prescribing information.

-In an individual physically dependent on opioids, administration of the usual dose of the antagonist will precipitate an acute withdrawal syndrome.
+In an individual physically dependent on opioids, administration of the recommended dosage of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
-Reserve use of an opioid antagonist for cases where such treatment is clearly needed.
-If it is necessary to treat serious respiratory depression in the physically dependent patient, initiate administration of the antagonist with care and titrate with smaller than usual doses.
+If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

 Morphine Injection Description